Forensic Science (BS)

 - 1

 To enhance career opportunities students may choose one or two interdisciplinary specialties as long as they take two lower-level and five upper-level courses.
-One thing students must be aware of is the courses in some specialty may have lower-level prerequisites associated with the same specialty.
+One thing students must be aware of is the courses in some specialties may have lower-level prerequisites associated with the same specialty.
 Students may use their free electives to choose additional courses to get a minor or a second major.

 - 2